Home

 Optimal multiagent planning under uncertainty

-I have been working on planning under uncertainty for multiagent (and multi-robot) systems.
+I have worked on planning under uncertainty for multiagent (and multi-robot) systems.
 For instance, we developed one of the currently fastest optimal planners for general Dec-POMDPs (IJCAI 2011, JAIR 2013).
 It is based on an algorithm for speeding up a key Dec-POMDP operation (the backup) with up to 10 orders of magnitude speedups on benchmarks (AAMAS 2010).
 The work builds on a journal paper that laid the foundations for value-based planning in Dec-POMDPs (JAIR 2008).

 Applications